 I don’t want to dignify us more than we deserve, just to defend us from both the purists and the boors.
 And I want to defend the existence of Amherst Audio as more than a business, which in a financial sense it barely is anyway!
 Amherst Audio is one man’s indulgence, on his own behalf and that of his friends and customers, many of whom are the same, in the love of the sound of music.

-As an audiophile and as Amherst Audio, I have found my way to some extremely satisfying equipment for retrieving and reproducing those aspects of the sound of music that matter the most to me.
-Which equipment we prefer has mostly to do with such preferences.
-I have now found three approaches that work for me.
-Each values a different aspect of sound.
-The three approaches are not radically different from one another, just quite distinct places on a long continuum whose extremes are far from either.
+As an audiophile and as Amherst Audio, I have found my way to some extremely satisfying equipment that cheats tastefully and persuasively one way or the other.
+I have now found two approaches that work for me.
+The two are not radically different from each other, just quite distinct places on a long continuum whose extremes are far from either.

-If you value beauty most, you need to hear Audio Note equipment: you need to hear an entire Audio Note system.
-All-Audio Note systems do the best job I’ve ever heard of getting the seemingly transcendental coherence and beauty of ‘live’ music.
-A musical performance coming through an Audio Note system seems less spread out and delineated than through more monitor-like systems, more engaging, with a good deal of liquidity.
+If you value beauty most, especially the kind of beauty associated with analogue, you need to hear Audio Note equipment: you need to hear an entire Audio Note system.
+A musical performance coming through an Audio Note system seems less spread out and delineated than through more monitor-like systems.
 Audio Note is the perfection of the British sound (Quad, Spendor, Harbeth, etc.), which was the predecessor of and is the successor to the New England sound (Acoustic Research, KLH, Advent).

-If you value robustness, physicality, immediacy, fullness, savoriness, and a pleasing touch of warmth, you need to hear Jean Marie Reynaud speakers fed by Blue Circle electronics.
-JM Reynaud loudspeakers in conjunction with the latest Blue Circle electronics do the best job I’ve heard at getting the warmth, weight, fullness, physical density, and emotional expressiveness of a live musical performance with the least loss of clarity.
-No system I know of can combine warmth and clarity as effectively.
-Blue Circle electronics contribute mightily to this success, providing a touch of humanity and exciting backbone.
-Where AN dacs tend to pull our focus in, fitting and blending everything together, Blue Circle dacs spread the music out before us, aiming for total music information retrieval.
-In the context of a BC/JMR system, this can be eye-opening and pleasing at the same time.
+If you value robustness, physicality, immediacy, fullness, savoriness, emotion, and a pleasing touch of natural warmth, you need to hear Jean Marie Reynaud speakers, especially fed by Gilbert Yeung designed electronics.
+JM Reynaud loudspeakers in conjunction with the latest Yeung electronics do the best job I’ve heard at getting the warmth, weight, fullness, physical density, and emotional expressiveness of a live musical performance with the least loss of clarity.
+But I’ve also been told Naim gear and some of the more transparent tube amps served Reynauds well.
+No system I know of can combine warmth and clarity as effectively, yielding a kind of uncolored beauty we immediately recognize as the real thing.
+Gilbert Yeung’s electronics contribute mightily to this success, providing a touch of humanity and exciting backbone.
+Where AN dacs tend to pull our focus in, fitting and blending everything together, Gilbert Yeung’s dac spreads the music out before us, aiming for total music information retrieval.
+The new Resolution Audio Cantata 3.0 goes even further.
+It has become my reference digital front end.

-I have listened to a lot of gear out there and have lived with and enjoyed, for short but ultimately unsatisfying periods of time, a lot that is more solicitous, staid, lush, punchy, and alas – duller or more overbearing than Audio Note, Blue Circle/JMR, and Crimson/Tocaro.
+I have listened to a lot of gear out there and have lived with and enjoyed, for short but ultimately unsatisfying periods of time, a lot that is more solicitous, staid, lush, punchy, and alas – duller or more overbearing than Audio Note and Yeung/JMR.
 These approaches, as different as they can be from one other, are the only ones I can recommend with a clear conscience and an enthusiastic heart.
-None is objectively better than the others, each with its distinct personality gets a great deal of what its designer feels are the most important aspects of the sound of music.
-If none of these approaches as I describe them strikes you as ‘right’, pass by with my best wishes.
+Neither is objectively better than the other, each with its distinct personality gets a great deal of what its designer feels are the most important aspects of the sound of music.
+If neither of these approaches as I describe them strikes you as ‘right’, pass by with my best wishes.
 But if they sound compelling, read on.